remlingernate/advWebDev-Lab2/README.md

 > sudo node ./bin/www

 to start the web app.
 Doing so will start the application on port 80 of your machine.
-Use a browser to navigate to the address of the machine the web app is running on, with port 80 specified, to see the application in action.
+Use a browser to navigate to the address of the machine the web app is running on to see the application in action.